TimAnderson1/Coffee-Shop-Chain-Performance-Project/README.md

 ```

 **Query insight:**
 This query aggregates all orders to calculate average order value, revealing customer spend per transaction.
-This insight provides an understanding of customer behaviour, and encourages further analysis of how we sell products.
+This insight provides an understanding of customer behaviour, and encourages further analysis of how the business sells products.
 It supports strategies such as product bundling, upselling and promotional offers to increase overall revenue.

 **Query output:**
 | Average Order Value |